Christine Grahame: Member of the Scottish Parliament

 Although she finished second in the constituency vote, she was elected on the SNP's South of Scotland regional list.
 She later divorced and reverted to her maiden name.
 She contested Tweeddale, Ettrick and Lauderdale at the 2003 and 2007 elections, coming within 1,000 votes of victory on both occasions and being subsequently elected on the regional South of Scotland list.
 From 2001 to 2003, she was Convener of the Justice Committee.

 In 2004, Grahame ran as a candidate for deputy leadership of the SNP after deputy leader Roseanna Cunningham entered the contest to replace leader John Swinney.
 She was defeated by Nicola Sturgeon.
 After the election, she was reshuffled from chair of the Scottish Parliament's Health committee to Shadow Minister for Social Justice, generally seen by media commentators as an upwards shift.
 In June 2005, she was elected Honorary President of the Federation of Student Nationalists.

 In the 2011 Scottish Parliament election, Grahame won the redrawn seat of Midlothian South, Tweeddale and Lauderdale, defeating former Liberal Democrat finance spokesman Jeremy Purvis.
 Following her election, she was again selected as Convener of the Justice Committee for the session.

 Deputy Presiding Officer

 In the 2016 Scottish Parliament election, Grahame held the seat, increasing her share of the vote to 45.1%.
 Following the 2016 election, she was elected as Deputy Presiding Officer of the Scottish Parliament, serving alongside Linda Fabiani MSP.
 Grahame was also re-elected as Convener of the Cross Party Group on Animal Welfare.
 During the COVID-19 pandemic, she went into self isolation as someone over 70 years old and therefore at more risk of developing severe COVID-19 symptoms.
 In April 2020, Scottish Labour's Lewis Macdonald was elected as interim Deputy Presiding Officer in her absence.

 Return to backbenches

 In the 2021 Scottish Parliament election Grahame was re-elected as an MSP.
 She has served on the Scottish Parliamentary Corporate Body since May 2021.

+In September 2024, she announced she would stand down at the 2026 Scottish Parliament election.